elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

 *   <a href="http://wpforce.com/wordpress-hosting-apache-or-nginx/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wpforce.com/wordpress-hosting-apache-or-nginx/']);">WordPress Hosting: Apache or Nginx?</a>
 *   <a href="http://www.whisperdale.net/11-nginx-vs-cherokee-vs-apache-vs-lighttpd.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.whisperdale.net/11-nginx-vs-cherokee-vs-apache-vs-lighttpd.html']);">nginx vs cherokee vs apache vs lighttpd</a>

 You can find many others as well.
 So I decided to run some of my own tests, to see what the hype is about.
 First off, I will admit I really like Apache.
-It&#8217;s simple, it works, and it&#8217;s secure.
+It's simple, it works, and it's secure.
 Secondly, if we are going to test with performance we should use MPM (Multi-Processing Modules).
-From &#8220;<a href="http://httpd.apache.org/docs/2.4/mpm.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.4/mpm.html']);">Multi-Processing Modules</a>&#8221; Apache page:
+From "<a href="http://httpd.apache.org/docs/2.4/mpm.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.4/mpm.html']);">Multi-Processing Modules</a>" Apache page:

 > Apache 2.0 extends this modular design to the most basic functions of a web server.
 The server ships with a selection of Multi-Processing Modules (MPMs) which are responsible for binding to network ports on the machine, accepting requests, and dispatching children to handle the requests.

-There are actually 3 different MPM modules, from &#8220;<a href="http://httpd.apache.org/docs/2.4/misc/perf-tuning.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.4/misc/perf-tuning.html']);">Apache Performance Tuning</a>&#8221; page:
+There are actually 3 different MPM modules, from "<a href="http://httpd.apache.org/docs/2.4/misc/perf-tuning.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.4/misc/perf-tuning.html']);">Apache Performance Tuning</a>" page:

 > **Choosing an MPM**
 > Apache 2.x supports pluggable concurrency models, called Multi-Processing Modules (MPMs).
 When building Apache, you must choose an MPM to use.
 There are platform-specific MPMs for some platforms: mpm&#95;netware, mpmt&#95;os2, and mpm_winnt.
 For general Unix-type systems, there are several MPMs from which to choose.
 The choice of MPM can affect the speed and scalability of the httpd:
 >
 > *   The **worker** MPM uses multiple child processes with many threads each.
 Each thread handles one connection at a time.
 Worker generally is a good choice for high-traffic servers because it has a smaller memory footprint than the prefork MPM.
 > *   The **event** MPM is threaded like the Worker MPM, but is designed to allow more requests to be served simultaneously by passing off some processing work to supporting threads, freeing up the main threads to work on new requests.
 > *   The **prefork** MPM uses multiple child processes with one thread each.
 Each process handles one connection at a time.
 On many systems, prefork is comparable in speed to worker, but it uses more memory.
-Prefork&#8217;s threadless design has advantages over worker in some situations: it can be used with non-thread-safe third-party modules, and it is easier to debug on platforms with poor thread debugging support.
+Prefork's threadless design has advantages over worker in some situations: it can be used with non-thread-safe third-party modules, and it is easier to debug on platforms with poor thread debugging support.

-I only tested with the **prefork** and **worker** modules, since the **event** module is still experimental, from &#8220;<a href="http://httpd.apache.org/docs/2.2/mod/event.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.2/mod/event.html']);">Apache MPM event</a>&#8221; page:
+I only tested with the **prefork** and **worker** modules, since the **event** module is still experimental, from "<a href="http://httpd.apache.org/docs/2.2/mod/event.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.2/mod/event.html']);">Apache MPM event</a>" page:

 > Warning This MPM is experimental, so it may or may not work as expected.